 1.Break the Spell

 Try it: If you have difficult boxes to sort through, “break the spell” by just opening them and looking inside.
 Then walk away for a while and come back.
-They’ll be easier to deal with.
+See if they’re easier to deal with.

 2. Have a Witness

 The funny thing about emotions is that we all have them, but we’re the only ones who know what ours feel like.
 Thus, bringing in an outside person who doesn’t have the same emotional attachments to our stuff is very helpful.
-Janine often asked her husband Sam to sit with her while she sorted through her painful objects.
-Having Sam there made it easier for her to let go, because she felt as if someone else was acknowledging, witnessing, and holding space for her as she dealt with her past.
+Ask a spouse, friend, or loved one to sit with you while you sort through painful objects.
+Having someone else acknowledge, witness, and hold space for you as you deal with your past can be very healing.